 A discharge is a permanent separation of employment.
-An employee discharged for cause will not be paid any severance pay, including accrued vacation time (Note Section 4.01).
+An employee discharged for cause will not be paid any severance pay, including accrued vacation time or partial sick time payment (Note Section 4.01 and 4.02).

 An employee who was discharged or resigned without proper notice from any County department may be considered ineligible for rehire.